rusty-ferris-club/backpack/README.md

 ```
 $ bp --help
-backpack 1.5.0
+backpack 2.0.0
-Create projects from existing repos
+Set up projects and download files from existing repos

 USAGE:
-    bp <SUBCOMMAND>
+    bp [OPTIONS] [ARGS] [SUBCOMMAND]

+ARGS:
+    <shortlink>    A full or short link to a repo (e.g. org/user)
+    <dest>         Target folder

 OPTIONS:
+    -c, --config <config>    Use a specified configuration file
+    -f, --fetch              Fetch and apply into the current folder
+    -g, --git                Clone with git
     -h, --help               Print help information
+    -n, --no-cache           Fetch resources without using the cache
     -V, --version            Print version information
+    -w, --overwrite          Always overwrite target file(s)

 SUBCOMMANDS:
-    add       Add a repo as a project
+    add       Save a repo as a project
-    apply     apply remote files into a folder [aliases: a]
-    cache     cache handling
+    cache     Cache handling
-    config    create custom configuration
+    config    Create a personal configuration
     help      Print this message or the help of the given subcommand(s)
-    new       initialize a new project [aliases: n]
 ```

-To generate a new project, you can use any repo:
+To download and generate a new project, you can use any repo:

 ```
-$ bp new your/repo
+$ bp your/repo
 ```

 ## Download